RSVP Etiquette for Guests and Hosts: The Newest Manners for This Fading Art

 It’s one you and I relate to.
 In fact, when I meet someone and they find out what line of work I’m in, they always want to talk about this topic first!
 It’s something that is so easy to do, yet no one seems to do it.
 The lack of it frustrates us, confounds us, and even makes us mad sometimes.

 The odd thing is, everyone complains about it!
 This means a lot of us are annoyed that people don’t do it, but yet we must not be showing them the love in reverse either.

 Have you guessed what this violation of graciousness and consideration is?

 It’s failing to RSVP!

-Take a quick look at our friend’s letter and see if you agree with her.
-I do!
+Take a quick look at this reader’s letter about a party that she’s planning and see if you agree with her exasperation!

 Speaking of parties, I attended a lovely one last night at the home of a dear friend.
 It was a memory making evening spent in the midst of friends, food and fun.
 I enjoyed every minute of it!
 Thank you, Alana!

 People not responding to my invitations frustrate me.
 Am I missing something.
 Has the etiquette of RSVP’s changed in the last few years?
 If so, what’s the etiquette?
 Should I write on the invitation ”Regrets only,” or should guests call to let me know if they’re coming either way?